antixcodes/t-s-shadow-shop/Terms&Conditions.md

 # Terms and Conditions
 Effective Date: 01-08-25

 Welcome to ShadowShop.
-These Terms and Conditions (“Terms”) govern your access to and use of our website www.shadowshop889.com and the purchase and use of website code and digital products available through our Site.
+These Terms and Conditions govern your access to and use of our website www.shadowshop889.com and the purchase and use of website code and digital products available through our Site.

 By accessing our Site or purchasing any Products, you agree to be bound by these Terms.